-Deeds, lease agreements, liens, living wills, and power of attorney, all commonly used documents in the U.S. today, are translated.
-Students learn how to efficiently communicate with Spanish-speaking clients as well as to relay their verbal messages to a lawyer or a court.
-Through sight translation of written testimony (for example, letters or statements from clients) students practice basic skills of court translating.
-Attention is given to registers of speech (slang, police jargon, legal terms, norms for courtroom testimony).
-Typical sessions of client counseling and contract negotiations are simulated in class, in teamwork, to practice this aspect.
-(In Spanish)
+Deeds, lease agreements, liens, living wills, and powers of attorney, all commonly used documents in the U.S. today, are translated.
+Students learn how to communicate efficiently with Spanish-speaking clients as well as to relay their verbal messages to a lawyer or a court.
+Through sight translation of written testimony (for example, letters or statements from clients), students practice basic skills of court translation.
+Attention is given to registers of speech (slang, police jargon, legal terms, or norms for courtroom testimony).
+Typical sessions of client counseling and contract negotiations are simulated in teams for classroom practice.